darkmoonred/Simple-Text-Bot/README.md

 # Simple-Text-Bot
-Simple text bot for automated text
+Simple text bot for automated text messaging

 - click start then click cursor in any chat window
 - Default timer is set at just over an hour per interval